Presence versus absence of charging energies in PbTe quantum dots: Introduction

 \section{Introduction}

 PbTe nanowires are a promising material platform for engineering Majorana zero modes and topological devices \cite{CaoZhanPbTe, Lutchyn2010, Oreg2010}.
 Owing to its huge dielectric constant, i.e. $\sim$1350 at $\SI{4.2}{\kelvin}$, charge disorder can be effectively screened.
 Consequently, high-quality ballistic transport has been achieved \cite{Wenyu_QPC, Yuhao_QPC, Wenyu_Disorder, Yuhao_degeneracy, Quantized_Andreev}, confirming its low-disorder nature.
 Given that disorder has been the major roadblock, its reduction is crucial for Majorana studies \cite{Patrick_Lee_disorder_2012, Prada2012, GoodBadUgly, DasSarma_estimate, DasSarma2021Disorder, Tudor2021Disorder, Loss_Andreev_band}.
-Despite these advantages, the large dielectric constant also significantly reduces the charging energy ($E_C$) of PbTe quantum dots (QDs). $E_C = e^2/C$ is determined by the dot capacitance $C$, which scales with the dielectric constant (here, $e$ is the electron charge).
+Despite these advantages, the large dielectric constant also significantly reduces the charging energy ($E_C$) of PbTe quantum dots (QDs). $E_C = e^2/C$ is determined by the dot capacitance $C$ (here, $e$ is the electron charge). $C$ scales with the dielectric constant of the environment surrounding the dot, i.e. the PbTe barrier regions that connect the dot and the contacts.
 Some studies have reported the absence of $E_C$ in PbTe QDs \cite{Frolov_PbTe, Zonglin_QD}, while others reveal a finite but small $E_C$ ($\sim 110-\SI{130}{\micro \eV}$) \cite{Fabrizio_PbTe}.
 For QDs based on III-V nanowires, $E_C$ is on the order of meV.
 The ambiguity of $E_C$ in PbTe QDs must be resolved since an appropriate and accurate $E_C$ is essential for topological qubits \cite{2016_PRX_milestone, 2017_Box_qubit, 2017_PRB_Scalable}.
 Another concern regarding the large dielectric constant is its screening of local electrostatic gates.
 This screening tends to flatten the potential landscape, hindering the QD formation.
 Local gates in PbTe devices tend to have a global effect, creating challenges for on-demand local potential modulation.

 Here, we address these ambiguities raised by the dielectric constant.
 Regarding the $E_C$ in PbTe QDs, we varied the nanowire cross-sectional area.
 As the area decreases, the QD becomes smaller in size and $E_C$ increases from zero, i.e. non-detectable, to finite values.
 The smaller the area, the larger the $E_C$.
 To demonstrate the local tunability of potential landscape, we improved the gate design to reduce the crosstalk.
 Consequently, the PbTe nanowire can be tuned from the regime of quantum point contact (QPC) exhibiting ballistic transport to the regime of QD exhibiting resonance peaks.
 We also performed electrostatic simulations, which verify this tunability.
 Our results address the concerns regarding the large dielectric constant and can guide the design of tunable PbTe quantum devices such as topological and spin qubits.